firecracker-microvm/firecracker/README.md

 firecracker
 ===========

-A virtualization technology that replaces the container runtime with a light weight *micro-*Virtual Machine (micro-VM).
+A virtualization technology implemented in [rust](https://www.rust-lang.org) that replaces the container runtime with a light weight
+*micro*-Virtual Machine (micro-VM).
 Micro-VMs combine the security and workload isolation properties of traditional VMs with the speed and resource efficiency of containers.

 ## Usage